-UPDATE 1-Chipmaker TowerJazz sees core business growing in 2019
+UPDATE 2-Israeli chipmaker TowerJazz expects core business growth, shares rise

 By Steven Scheer

-JERUSALEM, Feb 19 (Reuters) - Israeli chip manufacturer TowerJazz said it expected its main business units to grow further this year, as it reported higher fourth-quarter profit but cautioned the sector had entered 2019 facing macro-economic headwinds.
+JERUSALEM, Feb 19 (Reuters) - Israeli chip manufacturer TowerJazz said it expects its main business units to grow further this year, despite macro-economic headwinds facing the sector, lifting its shares.

-TowerJazz, which specialises in analogue chips used in cars, medical sensors and power management, sees first-quarter revenue in a range of 5 percent above or below $310 million, in line with expectations.
+The specialist in analogue chips used in cars, medical sensors and power management on Tuesday forecast its first-quarter revenue in a range of 5 percent above or below $310 million, in line with expectations.

+Semiconductor companies have produced poor results recently, with AMS this month stoking fears of a slowdown after sales warnings from Apple, Samsung and Taiwan Semiconductor last month pointed to stagnating smartphone demand and a cooling Chinese economy.

+Similarly, German chipmaker Infineon Technologies cut its guidance for full-year revenue growth.

-CEO Russell Ellwanger declined to give a full-year forecast after the company recorded $1.3 billion in 2018 revenue but said that its various businesses were performing well with significant contracts forged recently.
+Although chief executive Russell Ellwanger declined to give a full-year forecast after TowerJazz reported 2018 revenue of $1.3 billion, down from $1.39 billion in 2017, he said its businesses were performing well with significant new contracts.

+Mobile revenues, which slipped to 17 percent of revenue in 2018 from 21 percent, should be flat this year, he said.

-“We see core business growth throughout the year,” he told Reuters.
+“We see core business growth throughout the year,” Ellwanger told Reuters.
 “Overall, every one of our core businesses is a very big, stable, growth market.”

+He cited a large deal for 300 mm, 65 nanometer chips for power management, another deal for radio frequency chips and said its “image sensor business has really been going well”.

-The company reported diluted earnings per share excluding one-time items of 41 cents in the fourth quarter on Tuesday, up from 37 cents a year earlier.
-Revenue slipped to $333.6 million from $357.6 million.
+TowerJazz reported diluted earnings per share excluding one-time items of 41 cents in the fourth quarter, up from 37 cents a year before.
+Revenue fell to $333.6 million from $357.6 million.

 Analysts had forecast adjusted EPS of 42 cents on revenue of $336.9 million, according to I/B/E/S data from Refinitiv.

-Ellwanger noted that the renegotiation of a contract in the second quarter could weigh on revenues, although that would likely be offset by core growth.
+Ellwanger said that the renegotiation of a new three-year contract with TPSCo, its joint venture with Panasonic Corp , in the second quarter would weigh on revenues, although that would likely be offset by core growth.

-“On an organic basis we see ourselves growing nicely and that’s a function of the wins we had in 2017 and 2018,” Ellwanger said.
+“On an organic basis we see ourselves growing nicely and that’s a function of the wins we had in 2017 and 2018,” he said.

 Overall, the chip market has seen a pullback in the mobile sector which has not reversed so far in 2019, he said, while geopolitical concerns, partly due to U.S.-China trade tensions, had led to uncertainties in supply.